tsteinholz/SpaceShooter/README.md

 ### General
 * Fork this Repo.
 * Open up Terminal/Git Bash.
-* Use the command 'git clone https://github.com/GITHUB_USER/SpaceShooter'
+* Use the command `git clone https://github.com/GITHUB_USER/SpaceShooter`

 ### For IntelliJ Idea
 * Close all open projects (File/Close Project)
-* Click "Import Project" and choose 'gradle.build'
+* Click "Import Project" and choose `gradle.build`
 * Let Gradle do it's thing and your good to go!

 ### For Eclipse